 In 1907, the Yoho General Store sat on the southeast corner of Solsberry’s town square in southern Indiana.
 Until the 1930s, the three Yoho brothers, Frank, Oscar, and William, operated the store.
 Unfortunately, the store was destroyed by a fire in 1933.

-The current Yoho General Store building was constructed in 1934.
-Otis Sullivan operated in a general store in this building until 1939.
+The current Yoho General Store was constructed in 1934 at the corner of Highway 43 and County Road 420 North (today known as East Tulip Road).
+Otis Sullivan operated the general store until 1939.
 From 1940-1944, the building housed the Rotha Sim’s Rainbow Store.
-In 1944, townsmen Wayne Sherrow and Fred Cooksey operated a store.
-In 1947, Dwight “Cotton” Yoho bought out Cooksey.
-The store operated as Sherrow-Yoho until 1950 when Yoho bought out Sherrow.
-In 1950, the name changed to Yoho’s General Store.
+In 1944, townsmen Wayne Sherrow and Fred Cooksey operated the store.
+Then, in 1947, Dwight “a.k.a.
+Cotton” Yoho bought out Cooksey.
+The store operated as Sherrow-Yoho until 1950, when Yoho bought out Sherrow and renamed it the Yoho General Store.

 Throughout its history, the Yoho General Store has been a gathering place for Solsberry residents and visitors alike.
 In the past, the Masonic Lodge and Eastern Star organizations met on the second floor.
-County records show that the Lodge paid the second floor taxes and the store paid the first floor taxes.